return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/kernel-doc-syntax.rst

   - ``CONST`` : name of a constant.
   - ``$ENVVAR`` : environmental variable

-The `sphinx-doc`_ generator highligts these markups and tries to cross referencing to arbitrary locations (`sphinx cross refences`_).
+The `sphinx-doc`_ generator highlights these markups and tries to cross referencing to arbitrary locations (`sphinx cross references`_).
 The result of a cross reference depends on the context of the document which includes the kernel-doc comment.
 You don't have to use the *highlight* pattern, if you prefer *pure* reST, use the reST markup.